Is it Worth Buying a Treadmill? 6 Benefits You Should Consider

 Another advantage not often considered is the treadmill provides a smooth running surface for your feet to land upon, regardless of the incline or speed settings being utilized.
 Let's compare this with outdoor running.

-Outdoor running may seem like a better option if you’re looking to save money purchasing a treadmill.
-However, running outdoors does expose users to unique elements which may not be in your control.
-This includes the kind of surface you’re running on, among many other things, such as exposure to vehicles or other pedestrians.
-Risk of injury is also much higher when running outside.
+Outdoor running may seem like a better option if you're looking to save money purchasing a treadmill.
+However, running outdoors does expose users to unique elements which may not be in their control.
+This includes the kind of surface you're running on, among many other things, such as exposure to vehicles or other pedestrians.
+The risk of injury is also much higher when running outside.

 Finally, is the weather nice outside?
 It's always lovely on an indoor treadmill!